Ultimate Pro Wrestling

-Ultimate Pro Wrestling (UPW) was a California-based independent pro wrestling company owned and operated by Rick Bassman, that operated from 1999–2007.
+Ultimate Professional Wrestling (UPW) was a California-based independent pro wrestling promotion and developmental territory owned and operated by Rick Bassman, that operated from 1998–2007.

-The company had working relationships with Pro Wrestling Zero1 and World Wrestling Entertainment.
+The company had working relationships with Pro Wrestling Zero1 and World Wrestling Entertainment (WWE).
 It served as a developmental company for WWE, where they would scout wrestlers and send others for training, from 2006 to 2007.
-Some of the major names to go on to stardom are John Cena, Samoa Joe, The Miz, and Christopher Daniels.
-The promotion was featured on a Discovery Channel special called Inside Pro Wrestling School.
+Some of the major names to go on to stardom are John Cena, Samoa Joe, The Miz, Christopher Daniels and Frankie Kazarian.
+The promotion was featured on a Discovery Channel special called Inside Professional Wrestling School.

 Notable alumni

 Deceased individuals are indicated with a dagger (†).